equalitie/eqpress/README.md

 * **Default email service**
 * **Monitoring email address** - Where all alerts are sent to.
 * **Timezone**
+* **Use DNS lookup for host IP assignment** - y or n "y" if you want to use dns lookup to find IP an "n" to use ansible gathered facts

 #### Server Configuration Initialization
 To build a redundant pair of servers there are some ansible variables that need to be set for the playbooks to work.
 Run the initialization playbook to create the group and host variables: